ColinGilbert/gentoomuch/README.md

 - ``gentoomuch freshroot``: Drops you into a builder environment.
 Here, you can test out different use-flags for emerging, etc.
 - ``gentoomuch pipeline``: Runs the pipeline.
 It'll build all stage4s defined in ``~/gentoomuch-config``.
 - ``gentoomuch sync``: Runs emerge --sync.
-- ``gentoomuch bootstrap <profile.name> <tarball.filename>``: Bootstraps a builder from an upstream stage3, for a given profile.
+- ``gentoomuch bootstrap <profile.name> <tarball.filename>``: Bootstraps a builder from an upstream stage3 ands its corresponding .asc signature, for a profile you define.
 - ``gentoomuch profile ls``: Lists the profiles you've bootstrapped.
 - ``gentoomuch profile set <profile.name>``: Sets the profile that'll be used when calling ``freshroot``
 - ``gentoomuch stage build <stage4.definition>``: Builds a stage4 that you've defined.
-This is to
+This for you to test a build before running the whole pipeline.
 - ``gentoomuch kernel prep <kernel.config>``: Prepares a named kernel config and drops you into ``make nconfig``.
 If the configuration doesn't exist, Gentoomuch creates a new one.
-- ``gentoomuch kernel update`: Deletes all downloaded kernel source files and re-download fresh ones.
+- ``gentoomuch kernel update``: Deletes all downloaded kernel source files and re-download fresh ones.
 - ``gentoomuch patch prep <patch.name> <package.name> <version-str>``: Sets up a patch directory in ``~/gentoomuch-data/patches.work/patch.name``.
 You then modify the files within it according to your needs.
 - ``gentoomuch patch try <patch.name>``: Tries to compile the patch in your patches working directory.
 - ``gentoomuch patch save <patch.name>``: Saves a patch to ``~/gentoomuch-config/user.patches/patch.name``.
 - ``gentoomuch patch compile``: Compiles all patches.